OmarErak/CLAD/README.md

 # CLAD

-This repository contains code and utilities for Contrastive Learning and Adversarial Disentanglement for Task Oriented Communications.
-TODO: Add paper link
+This repository contains code and utilities for Contrastive Learning and Adversarial Disentanglement for Task Oriented Communications - https://arxiv.org/abs/2410.22784
 ## Requirements

 To run the code in this repository, you need the following: